SNTSVV/OPAM/README.md

 ### How to run OPAM?
-* Step 0: Setting parameters on settings.json
+* Step 0: Set parameters on *settings.json*
 * Step 1: Run *run.sh*
-* Step 2: See output files in results/OPAM
+* Step 2: See output files in *results/OPAM*

-The settings.json contains default parameter values that used in the paper.
+The *settings.json* contains default parameter values that used in the paper.
 The parameters also can be set from command line arguments of OPAM.
-The run.sh file shows the order of execution and how to set parameters.
+The *run.sh* file shows the order of execution and how to set parameters.
 It produces test data first and conducts OPAM.
 Note that due to the randomness of OPAM, we repeat our experiments 50 times as a default.
-To collect all experiments results, you can use python script as the last line of the script.
+To collect all experiment results, you can use python script as the last line of the script.

 ### How to run experiments?

 ##### =EXP1=
-* Step 0: Setting parameters through *settings.json*
+* Step 0: Set common parameters through *settings.json*
-* Step 1: Run *exp1.sh*
-* Step 3: Repeating Step 1 for each subject
+* Step 1: Run *exp1.sh* for each subject
-* Step 4: Collecting result data
+* Step 2: Collect result data
-* Step 5: Evaluating result data
+* Step 3: Evaluate result data
-* Step 6: See output files in *results/RQ1_OPAM* and *results/RQ1_RS*
+* Step 4: See output files in *results/RQ1_OPAM* and *results/RQ1_RS*

 EXP1 compares OPAM with naive random search (RS) for given six industrial subjects.
-Before you start, you can set common parameter values for all experiments through settings.json.
-The script exp1.sh shows an example commands with ESAIL subject.
+Before you start, you can set common parameter values for all experiments through *settings.json*.
+The script *exp1.sh* shows an example commands with ESAIL subject.
 It contains three commands that are generating test data and conducting OPAM and RS.
 For the other subjects, you can conduct them by changing SUBJECT_NAME, NCPU, SIM_TIME, and TIME_QUANTA in the script according to each subject's properties.
 After finishing running the experiments, you can collect and evaluate results data.
-An example of commands for those steps can be found in the commented lines below the script exp1.sh.
+The example of commands for those steps can be found in the commented lines below the script *exp1.sh*.

 ##### =EXP2=
-* Step 0: Setting parameters through settings.json
+* Step 0: Set common parameters through *settings.json*
 * Step 1: Run *exp2.gen.sh*
 * Step 2: Run *exp2.1.sh*
 * Step 3: Run *exp2.2.sh*